Isomorphism for Random $k$-Uniform Hypergraphs: Abstract

 \section{Abstract}

 We study the isomorphism problem for random hypergraphs.
-We show that it is polynomially time solvable for the binomial random $k$-uniform hypergraph $H_{n,p;k}$, for a wide range of $p$.
+We show that it is solvable in polynomial time for the binomial random $k$-uniform hypergraph $H_{n,p;k}$, for a wide range of $p$.
 We also show that it is solvable w.h.p. for random $r$-regular, $k$-uniform hypergraphs $H_{n,r;k},r=O(1)$.